AlphaSentra/alphasentra-core/README.md

 # Alphagora
 ![screenshot](img/banner.png)

-Alphagora is a framework that leverages generative AI to analyze market, economic, and sentiment data across equities, commodities, metals, FX, and ETFs.
-It delivers research-backed opinions and investment recommendations, applying industry and academic best practices to identify and exploit market patterns driven by collective sentiment.
+Alphagora is an agentic AI that leverages generative intelligence to convert market, economic, and sentiment data into insights, opinions, and recommendations.
+It autonomously tests, adapts, and executes strategies to capture patterns driven by collective sentiment.

 ## Install Packages
 To run this script, you need to make sure of the following steps: